-- 3.4.13.1 Buttstock assembly retention.
-The buttstock assembly shall not rotate on the lower receiver extension. - 3.4.13.2 Buttstock assembly motion.
-Pressure on the release lever (rear end) towards the buttstock shall withdraw the lock pin allowing movement between the extended and extracted positions.
-Release of the lever when the buttstock is positioned in the extended or retracted position shall allow the lock pin to secure the buttstock in that position.
+3.4.13.2 Buttstock assembly motion.
+Pressure on the release lever (rear end) towards the buttstock shall withdraw the lock pin, allowing movement from one position to the other.
+Release of the lever when the buttstock is positioned in the extended and retracted positions shall allow the lock pin to secure the buttstock in position.